 should be addressed.
 To request to inspect records from this office please send a written

 New Mexico Attorney General’s Office

-Inspection of Public Records Act Compliance guide and the
+(Downloadable versions of the Inspection of Public Records Act Compliance guide

 During the regular 2011 session, the New Mexico Legislature passed important changes to the Inspection of Public Records Act (“IPRA”), NMSA 1978, §§ 14-2-1 to -12 (as amended through 2011), many of which go into effect on June 17, 2011.
 Some amendments will go into effect on July 1, 2011.